HEAT RULES - Australian Poetry Slam 2013

-All entrants to the Australian Poetry Slam 2012 agree to abide by the following rules and regulations.
+All entrants to the Australian Poetry Slam 2013 agree to abide by the following rules, terms and conditions.

 - Maximum of 20 entrants per heat.